 As noted above, the determination of whether a complete or limited study is performed falls under the Ordering of Diagnostic Tests Rule exemption, i.e., “Unless specified in the order, set the protocol for a given diagnostic, interventional, or therapeutic procedure ordered (e.g., number of radiographic views obtained, thickness of tomographic sections acquired, use or non-use of contrast media)” (see Section 80.6, Chapter 15, Pub.
 100-02 of the internet-only Medicare Benefit Policy Manual).

-No, Medicare does not pay for a breast ultrasound when performed as a screening study, as Medicare pays for screening studies only when they are Congressionally mandated.
+No, Medicare does not pay for a breast ultrasound when performed as a screening study, as Medicare pays for screening studies only when they are mandated by Congress.
 Medicare will pay for a diagnostic breast ultrasound if medically indicated.

 If breast ultrasound is performed as a screening study, a Medicare patient would be responsible for payment.
 Non-covered services (i.e., services excluded by law or under a non-benefit category) do not require that a waiver (Advance Beneficiary Notice) be signed, and the patient is responsible for payment.
-Click here for more information on Medicare’s Advance Beneficiary Notice.
+For more information view Medicare’s Advance Beneficiary Notice.

 For most purposes, women whose breasts are classified as heterogeneously dense or extremely dense are considered to have dense breasts.
 Some states have enacted breast density notification laws that require women to be informed when a mammogram indicates that she has dense breasts.
 Other supplementary imaging tests may help find breast cancers that cannot be seen in dense breasts during a mammography exam, which include breast tomosynthesis, breast ultrasound, and breast MRI.1